iCliniq Logo

 It is a very effective treatment method that helps to overcome fear as an individual is repeatedly exposed to multiple fearful situations or objects for a prolonged time in a safe and monitored environment until the fear is overcome.

+This treatment modality believes fear is a learned phenomenon that one can overcome.
 Though this is the most effective treatment method, it is advised to always carry out therapy under the guidance of a trained professional with the advice of a psychotherapist.

-How Do I Overcome Fear?
+How to Overcome Fear?

 To overcome fear, it is necessary to learn to cope with it and implement the following: